IOWA CITY, Iowa — After 15 minutes chatting with Marshal Yanda about life as much as football, Noah Fenske thought of one thing.

 — Noah Fenske (@Big_Red_Fenske) March 2, 2018

 Yanda asked Fenske about his family and goals.
 He spoke about his time at North Iowa Area Community College before joining the Hawkeyes.
 They discussed the key moments that shaped who they are and the importance of academics.

 “He was willing to have a conversation like I’d known him for 15 years,” Fenske said.
 “It was such a cool experience.”

-Yanda isn’t much bigger than the 6-foot-5, 275-pound Fenske.
-He knew Fenske’s a work in progress as a recruit, far from a finished product.
+Yanda isn’t much bigger than the 6-5, 275-pound Fenske.
+He knew Fenske is a work in progress as a recruit, far from a finished product.
 But his talk with Yanda was the proof that he can get there.

 Iowa helped develop Yanda and holds a reputation for churning out NFL-caliber talent, potentially including the current offensive linemen Fenske talked with during his visit.

 While in the training room, ready to say goodbye to an NFL All-Pro, Fenske realized this was his introduction to his college home.